javaskrrt/cRaZyCaSe/readme.md

 npm test
 ```

-If everything is set up correctly, you should see test results confirming that cRaZyCaSe is as chaotic as intended.
+If everything is set up correctly, you should see test results confirming that mOcKcAsE is as chaotic as intended.

 ---